magmide/magmide/README.md

 ## Verified critical systems

 Many software applications are critical for safety of people and property.
-It would be nice if applications in aeronautics, medicine, industrial automation, cars, banking and finance, decentralizd ledgers, and all the others were fully verified.
+It would be nice if applications in aeronautics, medicine, industrial automation, cars, banking and finance, decentralized ledgers, and all the others were fully verified.

 ## Secure voting protocols